Sarah Sanders calls ESPN host Jemele Hill's anti-Trump tweets 'fireable offense'

 Trump aides have pressured media executives about anti-Trump commentators in the past, but those complaints were made in private.
 This time it was on-camera for all to see.

+Hill had no immediate response.
+Neither did ESPN.
+There was no mention of the controversy on Hill's 6 p.m. talk show "SC6."
+But her co-host Michael Smith expressed support for her, ever so subtly, by saying "you're looking at the best team on TV" at the very start of the show.

+ESPN finds itself in an exceedingly difficult position.
+Many people are strongly defending Hill's comments while many other people are strongly condemning her and the network that employs her.

 The briefing room exchange came two days after Hill went on a tweetstorm about Trump.

-Hill has been vociferously critical of the president all year long, but she went further this time, calling Trump a "bigot," a "threat" and "the most ignorant, offensive president of my lifetime."
+She has been vociferously critical of the president all year long, but she went further this time, calling Trump a "bigot," a "threat" and "the most ignorant, offensive president of my lifetime."

 The tweet that garnered the most reaction said: "Donald Trump is a white supremacist who has largely surrounded himself w/ other white supremacists."